- Discover the sights, sounds, and flavors of Hanoi

 You'll venture deep into the village on this tour, first stopping at the most famous landmark in Dong Ngac, the Communal House.
 Built in 1635 during feudal times, it serves as a temple of worship as well as a shrine to honor over 100 laureates (the residents of Dong Ngac pride themselves on their legacy of academic excellence).
 The Communal House also features a traditional architectural style, and when you look at it from above it resembles the head of a dragon.

 Later in the morning, you'll visit the home of a local family for a cooking class.
 This is a very special experience in which you'll learn to prepare some traditional Hanoi dishes.
-There's no need to be intimidated because even if you have little kitchen experience the host will demonstrate all cooking steps and you can simply follow along.
+There's no need to be intimidated because even if you have little kitchen experience the host will demonstrate all the cooking steps and you can simply follow along.
 The best part is once the class is complete you'll sit down with your new friends and enjoy a delicious lunch of everything you just cooked.

 After lunch, you'll take a short van ride back to Hanoi and embark on a tour in and around the city center.
-Your first stop is the north of the city and the Vietnam Museum Of Ethnology.
+Your first stop in the north of the city and the Vietnam Museum Of Ethnology.
 This massive museum complex preserves cultural heritage by offering information on the 54 different ethnic groups in Vietnam.
 Some highlight exhibits include full-scale replicas of village homes plus ancient artifacts like traditional jewelry and wedding/funeral clothing.

 Then, you'll get back on a bicycle for a one-hour cycle tour of Hanoi’s historic Old Quarter and Hoàn Kiếm Lake.
 The day ends with a fun and informative bit of traditional Vietnamese entertainment: a water puppet show.
 The surface of the water acts as a stage while the puppeteers stand behind a screen and manipulate the wooden puppets using bamboo rods beneath the water.
-Water puppetry has been practiced in Hanoi for generations, and it's as much an art form as it is performance.
+Water puppetry has been practiced in Hanoi for generations, and it's as much an art form as it is a performance.

-Day 3: Hanoi to Hạ Long Bay - Trinh Nu Cave
+Day 3: Hanoi to Hạ Long Bay, Trinh Nu Cave

 After breakfast, you'll depart your hotel in Hanoi for the drive to Hạ Long Bay.
 This UNESCO World Heritage Site is one of the true natural wonders of the world.
 In this sweet spot where the land meets the Gulf of Tonkin, over 1,000 karst islets rise above emerald waters and the seascape takes on an otherworldly quality.

-The eastward drive from Hanoi takes about four hours, and you'll arrive at the port about noon.
+The eastward drive from Hanoi takes about four hours, and you'll arrive at the port at about noon.
 Here you'll board a pleasure boat for an unforgettable overnight cruise along the bay.
 After a welcome aboard the ship, you'll be led to your cabin followed by a short trip briefing.

 Once the ship gets underway, you'll enjoy a lunch of fresh seafood.
 The journey passes by some stunning sights including unique karts islets like Trong Mai and the floating fishing village of Cua Van.
 The first destination is Trinh Nu Cave.
 It's massive, covering an area of over 21,000 square feet and featuring a wide array of stalactites and stalagmites.
 That's not all, though; after hiking the cave you'll hop in a kayak and paddle around the emerald waters fronting the white sands of gorgeous Trinh Nu Beach.